One-Loop Correction to the AdS/BCFT Partition Function in the Three Dimensional Pure Gravity

+There are two contributions: the first term corresponds to a square root of the original result, which comes from the bulk modes, and the second term is the new effect due to the ETW brane.
+The second term represents the contributions from a massive ghost vector field, due to the BRST quantization of gravity, and the massless spin-2 field.
+However, as we consider later, if we set $q=\overline{q}$ to have a consistent configuration of ETW brane, then we have a physically sensible partition function with non-negative coefficients in the $q$ expansion like (\ref{eq:-2}).

+One might wonder if we can impose the Dirichlet boundary condition on the ETW brane \citep{Miao:2018qkc}.
+At the tree level, both the Neumann and the Dirichlet boundary condition lead to an identical partition function for a tensionless ETW brane.
+On the other hand, at the one-loop level, the resulting partition function for the Dirichlet boundary condition is different from that for the Neumann one.
+However, as we will see later, we find that the Dirichlet boundary condition is in tension with the BRST invariance.

-Next we consider summing over the modular transformation.
-Boundary CFT lives on the conformal boundary of a half of the solid torus \citep{Kraus:2006wn} usual AdS/CFT case.
-We expect that it still admits modularity even if we insert branes because from the boundary torus point of view it still admits modular invariance and then we just consider how to locate the position of the brane in the bulk.
+Finally, we will discuss summing over the modular transformation.
+The boundary CFT lives on the conformal boundary of a half of the solid torus \citep{Kraus:2006wn} in our AdS/BCFT setup.
+We expect that it still admits modularity even if we insert branes because from the boundary torus perspective it still admits modular invariance and then we consider how to locate the position of the brane in the bulk.